“As Is” in Texas Residential Transactions

 _X_ (1) Buyer accepts the Property As Is.

-The “as is” language that will be contained in the warranty deed should be prescribed (word-for-word) in an special provisions addendum to the contract.
-Doing this has the effect of requiring that the drafter of the warranty deed include this exact language.
-The TREC form does not offer this option.
-Without such a requirement, the title company attorney (often the preparer of the seller’s deed) will be under no obligation to include an “as is” clause or any other custom clauses.
+The “as is” language for the warranty deed should be prescribed (word-for-word) in the special provisions addendum.
+Doing this has the effect of requiring the drafter of the warranty deed to include this exact language.
 Specifying exact “as is” language in advance also avoids last minute fights about legal wording that can cause a transaction to fail.

+The legal concept at work here is the doctrine of merger.
 “When a deed is delivered and accepted as performance of a contract to convey [and so long as the contract does not specify that contract terms will survive closing, then] the contract is merged [into] the deed.
 Though the terms of the deed may vary from those contained in the contract, still the deed must be looked to alone to determine the rights of the parties.”
 Alvarado v.
-Bolton, 749 S.W.2d 47 (1988).
+Bolton, 749 S.W.2d 47 (1988).\

 Merger means that after closing the earnest money contract is essentially gone for most legal purposes.
-Only the closing documents (especially the warranty deed containing the “as is” clause) matter after closing.
-Merger is the seller’s preferred outcome as part of an overall strategy to defeat post-closing lawsuits.
+Only the closing documents (especially the principal legal documents such as the deed) matter after closing.
+Thus a seller should want the warranty deed to include a second “as is” in order to preserve this protection.

 For legal authority supporting the duty of full and ongoing seller disclosure, see the Deceptive Trade Practices-Consumer Protection Act (Bus. & Com.
 Code Sec.
 17.46 et seq.); the Statutory Fraud Act (Bus. & Com.
 Code Sec.
 27.01); the Texas Property Code (Sec.
 5.008 et seq.); and applicable case law and common law pertaining to fraud, fraudulent misrepresentation, and fraudulent inducement.